ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-your-project/explore-the-architecture-view.md

 2. Click the head of the records displayed in the **Type Diagram**.

-The below is the Composition Diagram generated for the `ContextSearchProductsResponse` record type shown in the Type Diagram above.
+Below is the Composition Diagram generated for the `ContextSearchProductsResponse` record type shown in the Type Diagram above.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/type-diagram/gcp-type-composition.png" class="cInlineImage-full"/>